Happy to see you are looking for things to do in Istanbul!

 Out of all the sights to see in Istanbul, visiting this area is what makes the ancient Istanbul city so exciting.
 Old converted warehouses along the harbourside will soon lead you into the narrow streets filled with hipster cafes, restaurants, museums and lively nightlife.

-Despite the new swanky establishments, the older bakeries and family businesses seem to be doing just fine.
+Despite the new swanky establishments, the older bakeries and family businesses seem to be doing just fine, which is nice to see.
 Spend an afternoon in Istanbul Modern for a dose of contemporary art or pop into Ottoman-era Kılıç Ali Paşa Hamamı.

-Here is where you should try the flakiest Turkish baklava in town.
+Karaköy is also one of the best places to try some of the flakiest Turkish baklava in town.
 Head to Karaköy Güllüoğlu and join the hungry crowds for the ultimate sweet tooth experience in Istanbul.

 Traditional sightseeing in Istanbul is incredible but seeking out quirky and unusual things in this city shouldn’t be left off your itinerary either.

 Unusually sounding Istanbul attractions such as the Bulgarian Iron Church and Miniatürk caught our attention instantly.
 If you too are looking for unusual and different sights in Istanbul, save the below recommendations on your map.

 Bulgarian Iron Church

-After the original wooden structure burnt down, the current, neo-Gothic style basilica was constructed entirely out of prefabricated cast iron.
-The Bulgarian St Stephen’s church is one of the world’s few surviving prefabricated cast-iron churches.
+After the original wooden structure burnt down, the current, neo-Gothic style basilica was constructed entirely out of prefabricated cast iron. besides, this Bulgarian St Stephen’s church is one of the world’s few surviving prefabricated cast-iron churches.

 It’s a fair walk from the central area of Istanbul, but you get to walk along the peaceful waterfront most of the way.